 If the early time steps of the simulation are not as important (a model warm up period), then ensuring each federate has a default value it will provide when the input is null (and assuming the controller dynamics are not overly aggressive) will allow the models to bootstrap and through several iterations reach a consistent state.
-If this is not the case then HELICS does have a provision for getting models into a consistent state prior to the start of execution: initialization mode (see an example in Battery.py of the query example to see the use of the initialization mode API).
+If this is not the case then HELICS does have a provision for getting models into a consistent state prior to the start of execution: initialization mode.
+TODO: link to documentation or example on initialization mode.
 This mode allows for this same iteration between models with no simulated time passing.
 It is the responsibility of the modeler to make sure there is a method to reach and detect convergence of the models and when such conditions are met, enter execution mode as would normally be done.
-We've put together an example on iteration to demonstrate one way of managing convergence.